signalfx/maestro-ng/docs/index.md

     - `swap`, the swap limit of the container (in bytes, or with one of the `k`, `m` or `g` suffixes, also valid in uppercase);
   - `log_driver`, one of the supported log drivers, e.g. syslog or json-file.
   - `log_opt`, a set of key value pairs that provide additional logging parameters.
-E.g. the syslog-address to redirect syslog output to another address.
+E.g. the syslog-address to redirect syslog output to another address;
   - `command`, to specify or override the command executed by the container;
   - `net`, to specify the container's network mode (one of `bridge` --